endoflife-date/endoflife.date/CONTRIBUTING.md

   "1.2":
     # End of Security Support for the product.
 Alternatively, set to true|false if EOL is not pre-decided
     eol: 2019-01-01
     # End of Active Support for the product.
-This is where bugfixes usually stop coming in
+This is where bugfixes usually stop coming in. (remove if activeSupportColumn=false)
     support: 2018-01-31
     # Date of release for the product
+    # remove if releaseDateColumn is false
     release: 2017-03-12
     # Current latest release
+    # remove is releaseColumn is false
     latest: 1.2.3
 # A few extra fields define overall page behaviour